jiridanek/tckjms/README.md

 ## Gradle Essentials

-Read the minimal introduction to Gradle which will be written soon.
+Good place to start with Gradle is the https://gradle.org/guides doc page.
+Read the "Building Java Applications" and "Migrating build logic from Groovy to Kotlin" guides.

 Executing Gradle: